EmKaaaM/MindScribe/README.md

 ## Getting Started
 1. Install NodeJS (https://nodejs.org/en/)
 2. In code/API run npm install
-3. In code/API create a file called .env and paste the following into it:
+3. In code/API create a file called .env and paste the text in the discord into it
-   CONNECTION_STRING='postgresql://mindscribe:rwrmcts2rbuRhKLl9qQAlQ@chilly-centaur-11576.8nj.cockroachlabs.cloud:26257/defaultdb?sslmode=verify-full'
-   PORT=3001
-   JWT_SECRET='secret'
 4. In code/API run npm start
 5. Create an account on the app and remember credentials
 6. Login to the app with the credentials